 Solid hardwood floors are timeless and beautiful, but they’re not exactly perfect.
 Hardwood flooring in Vancouver has some advantages and also some disadvantages.
-If you’re thinking of installing hardwood floors, you need to carefully weigh the pros and cons.
+If you’re thinking of installing hardwood flooring, you need to carefully weigh the pros and cons.

 The following are the main advantages of using hardwood flooring: